 The GlobalPeople ‘Building Global Fitness’ Program identifies the steps involved.
 There are three main ones:

-- The Global Fitness Foundations
+- Global Fitness Foundations

-- The Global Fitness Training program
+- Global Fitness Routines

-- The Global Fitness Outcome Goals
+- Global Fitness Outcome Goals

 Global Fitness Foundations